Fangyu-ict/GateTrimming/baseline/README.md

-## Put the baseline model in this fold
+## Put the baseline models in this fold